 Acupuncture points can also easily function as acupressure points, and you can use this knowledge simply for yourself or your near ones by applying pressure with love and healing intention.

 With practice you can influence the points with your thoughts and by channeling your focus and awareness.
-With regular use of pressure point stimulation you will be helping your body achieve greater interconnectedness, which sets the stage for vibrant production and freely flowing of Qi.
+With regular use of pressure point stimulation you will be helping your body achieve greater interconnectedness, which sets the stage for vibrant production and freely flowing of Chi.

 How to use these points: